kodyrouse/redux-honey/README.md

 It's *that* simple! 🎉

 One of the (many!) cool aspects about ```getState``` is that, by default, it returns a shallow-cloned copy of the original piece of state.
-Now, you don't need to worry about using spread operators to prevent you from mutating any existing pieces of state - it's already done for you! *(If you want to return the original object or array, checkout [Link-options](### Options)*
+Now, you don't need to worry about using spread operators to prevent you from mutating any existing pieces of state - it's already done for you!

 ### Options